 Cruising is hell when you're seasick.
-Luckily, there are several remedies -- from ginger candy and green apples to medicinal patches and a fixed gaze on the horizon -- that can make you feel better in no time.
-One of the most effective, though, is seasickness pills, but with so many to choose from, which is the best: Dramamine or Bonine (meclizine)?
+Luckily, there are several remedies -- from ginger candy and green apples to acupressure wrist bands, medicinal patches and a fixed gaze on the horizon -- that can make you feel better in no time.
+One of the most effective, though, are seasickness pills.
+But with so many to choose from, which is the best: Dramamine or Bonine (meclizine)?

-Here's what it comes down to: Use Bonine if you want less drowsiness from a chewable pill that you only have to take once a day and don't mind paying an extra dollar or two for the convenience.
-Use Dramamine if you can't tolerate chewable pills or artificial sweeteners, but be prepared to take more than one dose per day (which means you'll go through more pills, thereby potentially negating any cost savings).
+Use Bonine (meclizine) if you want a chewable pill that you only have to take once a day and don't mind paying an extra dollar or two for the convenience.
+Some people report less drowsiness from meclizine vs. Dramamine.
+Opt for Dramamine if you can't tolerate chewable pills or artificial sweeteners, but be prepared to take more than one dose per day (which means you'll go through more pills, thereby potentially negating any cost savings).

 If you're lactose intolerant or if you plan to consume alcohol, stick with a more natural remedy like an acupressure bracelet, green apples, ginger tablets or candies, or peppermint.

 In our experience, the majority of people prefer Bonine; you can read the opinions of fellow cruisers and join the discussion on the Cruise Critic message boards.